Fix: IndexedDB Not Working — Transaction Inactive, Upgrade Blocked, or Store Not Found

 iOS Safari wipes IndexedDB on low storage — Safari on iOS can delete IndexedDB data without warning when the device storage is low.
 Don’t use IndexedDB as the sole source of truth for critical data; sync to a server when online.

-For related browser storage issues, see Fix: Vite Env Variables Not Working and Fix: JavaScript Unhandled Promise Rejection.
+For related browser storage issues, see Fix: Vite Env Variables Not Working, Fix: JavaScript Unhandled Promise Rejection, Fix: Web Worker Not Working, and Fix: JavaScript TypeError Is Not a Function.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.